Skip to Main Content

 Residency Exemptions

-Students may qualify for a residency exemption if they are:
+Students may qualify for a residency for tuition purposes if they are:

 Learn more about residency and exemptions.